sdickreuter/python-pistage/README.md

 ## Contributing ##

-If you own any of the spectrometers listed below, feel free to contribute.
+Feel free to contribute :)